Join us in Atlanta…

 Tuesday, 2:30p-4p.
 Need to go deeper?
 Following the traditional Open House sessions we are excited to offer four separate 90-minute private sessions to help organizations begin to reimagine their neighborhood through the lens of flourishing.
 Explore Mixed Income Housing with FCS President, Jim Wehner, or gain a deeper understanding of Neighborhood Engagement with FCS Executive Director, Katie Delp.
 Learn how complex and strategic community development methods can be integrated into best practices for your unique context from Lupton Center Trainers Donell Woodson, Monica Evans and Shawn Duncan.
-Conversations can include topics about Pride for Parents, Intentional Neighboring, Flourishing Neighborhood Index, City Shapers, Leaders Lab, SPIR Assessment, Housing Proforma and Strategy.
+Conversations can include topics about Pride for Parents, Intentional Neighboring, Flourishing Neighborhood Index, City Shapers, Leaders Lab, SPIRE Assessment, Housing Proforma and Strategy.
 One ticket is good for all members of your team.

 There are only 5 slots available for this opportunity (2:30-4p each).
 Buying one ticket gets your team access to one of these five private 90-minute sessions.